Mr0Null/Beepaste/README.md

-Stikked is an Open-Source PHP Pastebin, with the aim of keeping a simple and easy to use user interface.
+Beepaste is an Open-Source PHP Pastebin, with the aim of keeping a simple and easy to use user interface.

-Stikked allows you to easily share code with anyone you wish.
+Beepaste allows you to easily share code with anyone you wish.
 Based on the [original Stikked](http://code.google.com/p/stikked/) with lots of bugfixes and improvements.

 Here are some features:

 * Easy setup
 * Syntax highlighting for many languages, including live syntax highlighting with Ace Editor
-* Paste replies
-* Diff view between the original paste and the reply
 * An API
 * Search pastes
-* Trending pastes
 * Encrypted pastes
 * Burn on reading
 * Anti-Spam features